NHSDigital/nhs-login-help-centre/src/morethanoneaccount.md

 1. Select 'If you cannot remember your password, you can reset it'
 2. An email will be sent with a link to reset your password
 3. Enter and confirm your new password

+## If you want to change the email address you use to sign into NHS login

+1. Sign into NHS login using the email address and password you used to create the account
+2. Select ‘Login details’ from the ‘Manage my Account’ page
+3. Select ‘Change email address’
+4. Enter your new email address
+   We will send a link to your new email address.
+You will need to follow this link to confirm the email change

 [Contact us](/contact?error=CID1111 'Contact us') if you need help or if you still have problems.